vinayhulgar/vinayhulgar/README.md

 ### Hi there 👋
 A Software Engineer specializing in JavaScript technologies and AWS.
 Professional experience with the technologies listed in the toolbox below.

-🔭 I’m currently working on Health Insurance Project
+🔭 I’m currently working on Health Project

-🌱 I’m currently learning Python, Machine Learning & React
+🌱 I’m currently learning AWS & React

 💬 Ask me about Design, Coding, TDD, BDD